tambysatya/TamVan19/README.md

 ## Instance file type
-Instances files are descripted using three types of lines:
+Instances files are descripted using two types of lines: integer or list.

 - Integers
 - List of doubles using the haskell syntax, *e.g.* :